Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/overview/overview.md

 - *Textures* are image assets, often PNG or JPEG images.
 A single texture can contain multiple images, for both runtime efficiency and convenience in editing during development.

-- *Skins* extract a portion of a texture for rendering a specific part of the user interface.
+- *Skins* describe the appearance of colors and images in the user interface, by defining either colors to fill or stroke contents with or portions of a texture to draw or fill contents with.

 - *Styles* describe how to render strings, and include font, font size, and text color properties.

 - *Effects* describe how to modify the appearance of textures, pictures, thumbnails, and layers.

 Most contents can contain or reference skins and styles.

 KinomaJS provides both JavaScript and XML interfaces for creating textures, skins, styles, and effects.
 In JavaScript, they are objects created with the `Texture`, `Skin`, `Style`, and `Effect` constructors; in KinomaJS XML documents, the `texture`, `skin`, `style`, and `effect` elements create the corresponding JavaScript objects.
 This section's examples are in XML; the corresponding JavaScript constructors are documented in the [*KinomaJS JavaScript Reference*](../javascript/) document.

 ### Display Scale